How to raise Your Rates and Increase Your Bookings.

 So you've set up a massage practice.
 You rent a room, by the hour or the month.
 You know how much you need to earn to pay the rent and bills and how much you need to take home.
 And you plan to increase that take home amount.

-The good news is you don't need to compete on price.
-You CAN charge a fair price and get all the bookings you need.
+The good news is you don't need to compete on price to increase your bookings.
+You CAN charge a fair price and get all the clients you need.
 Even with #CheapMassage all over Facebook with their latest offer.

 At the end of this post you'll know:-

-- Why it's a Bad Idea to Lower Your Prices to Attract Clients.
+- Why it's a Bad Idea to Lower Your Prices to Increase Your Bookings.

 - How to Encourage Your Clients to Re Book and Tell Their Friends.